Our online resource, www.apawood-europe.org, provides the technical information you need for using North American engineered wood products in Europe.

 The association maintains a 42,000 square-foot research unit at its corporate headquarters.
 This centre of excellence has gained a reputation for creating and improving glued engineered wood products and construction systems for use throughout the world.
 APA also has three quality-testing laboratories in key wood product producing regions, with a team of experienced auditors.
-The quality of APA’s third party certification for its member mills is reflected in the acceptance of APA products and their applications by international regulatory bodies, including the European Standards Organisations.
+The quality of APA’s third party certification for its member mills is reflected in the acceptance of APA products and their applications by international regulatory bodies, including those in Europe.

 The APA trademark is the manufacturer’s assurance that the product conforms to manufacturing and product performance standards shown on the trademark.
 The mark appears only on products manufactured by APA members committed to APA’s rigorous programme of quality inspection and testing.
 The trademark also carries details of the product’s properties and intended uses.